zopefoundation/grok/doc/tutorial.rst

   Creating forms and converting and validating user input by hand, as shown in this section, can be rather cumbersome.
-With Grok, you can use Zope 3's *schema* and *formlib* systems to automate this and more.
+With Grok, you can use the Zope Toolkit's *schema* and *formlib* systems to automate this and more.
 This will be discussed in a later section.
-XXX
+TDB

 Entering the parameters through URLs is not very pretty.
 Let's use a form for this instead.
 Change ``index.pt`` to contain a form, like